IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 An EzNoSQL database can be defined with a user supplied primary key, where the chosen key must be contained in each the document and paired with a unique value.

-The primary key name must be less than 256 characters; however, the value size is unrestricted.
+The primary key name must be less than 256 characters; however, the key value size is unrestricted.
 In the above example, the `"Customer_id"` key name may be a good choice for a unique primary key.
 In this case, `"4084"` becomes the primary key value used to retrieve the document.
 The primary key value cannot be part of an array; however, it can be an embedded document less than sixteen megabytes in size.
+Primary key values cannot be changed (replaced) once inserted, only deleted and re-inserted.

 If a unique key name is not available, the database can be defined without a key name.
 EzNoSQL will generate a unique `key:value` and insert the additional element at the beginning of the document.
 The additional element will use a reserved key name of `"znsq_id"` and will be paired with a 122 byte unique character value:
 ```json